th0bse/kalender/README.md

 **CalendarUI** is a GUI that uses the WPF framework.
 It is a calendar app that displays a month of choice, ranging from October 1582 to December 3000.
 It also uses the functionality provided by *CalendarLib*.

+The required program structure diagrams are in the folder **images**.